edeo/landsat_looker/chad/project/code/README.md

    * Enter "Dog_1_interictal_segment_0001.mat" in the text box and press 'OK'.

-This should create the Raw and FFT plot above.
+This should create the Raw and FFT plots above.